CreaturePhil/vimrc/README.md

 vim
 ===

-my vimrc file on windows
+my vimrc file on windows and linux